drx-mario/openJoystickDisplayTutorial/README.md

 ## Required Software

 - [Open Joystick Display](http://kernelzechs.com/open-joystick-display/)
-- A vector graphics program - [Inkscape](https://inkscape.org/) is free and excellent
+- A vector graphics program - [Inkscape](https://inkscape.org/) is free and excellent, but if you're familiar with Illustrator or CorelDraw those will work as well.
 - A plaintext editor - I prefer [Notepad++](https://notepad-plus-plus.org/downloads/) or [Sublime](https://www.sublimetext.com/).
 Note that word processors like Microsoft Word will _not_ work for this.

 ## Steps